j801h/j801h.github.io/_projects/hxfer-check.md

 In this project, I conducted an in-depth performance analysis of a shell-and-tube heat exchanger at a fertilizer production plant.
 The goal was to evaluate the heat exchanger's current performance against its theoretical and historical performance data, ultimately determining the need for maintenance due to fouling.

 ### The Speed-Reader's 'So-What'
-During my role as a Process Engineer Intern, I successfully analyzed the performance of a shell-and-tube heat exchanger at a fertilizer production plant, revealing significant fouling issues that required maintenance.
-By comparing theoretical, historical, and current performance data, I identified a decline in heat exchanger efficiency and the need for immediate action.
-My proactive approach led to a 33% improvement in the heat exchanger's effectiveness, optimizing plant operations, reducing energy costs, and preventing potential equipment failure.
-This experience showcases my ability to identify and address performance issues in critical industrial processes and contribute to the overall efficiency and sustainability of operations.
+As a Process Engineer Intern, I was tasked with analyzing a shell-and-tube heat exchanger at a fertilizer production plant.
+In doing so, I discovered notable fouling issues that necessitated maintenance.
+By systematically comparing theoretical, historical, and current performance data, I recognized a decrease in the heat exchanger's efficiency and the importance of prompt intervention.

+By taking a proactive approach, I contributed to a 33% increase in the heat exchanger's effectiveness.
+This improvement optimized plant operations, reduced energy costs, and mitigated the risk of equipment failure.
+This work demonstrates my ability to identify and address performance concerns in essential industrial processes, ultimately supporting the overall efficiency and sustainability of operations.

 ### Background

 - Shell-and-tube heat exchangers are critical components in many industrial processes, including fertilizer production
 - Fouling is a common issue that can lead to decreased efficiency, higher operational costs, and potential equipment failure
-- Understanding the performance of heat exchangers is essential for optimizing plant operations and minimizing downtime

 ### Data Collection

 - Collected historical performance data of the heat exchanger and surrounding series of evaporators, including flow rates, temperatures, and pressure drops
-- Calculated design specifications for entire evaporation process and theoretical performance data for comparison
+- Calculated design specifications for the surrounding multi-effect evaporation process and theoretical performance data for comparison

 ### Thermodynamic Analysis
 - Used thermodynamic principles to calculate the heat transfer coefficients and effectiveness of the heat exchanger